Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

 There are two fundamental ways to have your application sign-in:

 * **Interactive** - Use this method when your application has a user directly using your application and your app needs to perform operations in the context of that user.
-* **Non-interactive** - Thus this method when your application is not meant to interact with ADLA as a specific user.
+* **Non-interactive** - Use this method when your application is not meant to interact with ADLA as a specific user.
 This is useful for long-running services.

 ## Required NuGet packages